rashan/Rashan.SemanticKernel.Langfuse/docs/getting-started.md

 ## Examples

-For more detailed examples and use cases, see the examples directory in the repository.
+For hands-on examples and complete working applications, see the [examples directory](../examples/) in the repository:

+- **[ChatClient](../examples/ChatClient/)** - Interactive console chat application demonstrating automatic OpenTelemetry integration
+- More examples coming soon!

+Each example includes:
+- Complete source code with documentation
+- Step-by-step setup instructions
+- Configuration examples for different scenarios
+- Troubleshooting guides

 ## Troubleshooting